xpack-dev-tools/windows-build-tools-xpack/README.md

 ### Easy install

-The easiest way to install xPack Windows Build Tools is using the **binary xPack**, available as [`@xpack-dev-tools/windows-build-tools`](https://www.npmjs.com/package/@xpack-dev-tools/windows-build-tools) from the [`npmjs.com`](https://www.npmjs.com) registry.
+The easiest way to install Windows Build Tools is using the **binary xPack**, available as [`@xpack-dev-tools/windows-build-tools`](https://www.npmjs.com/package/@xpack-dev-tools/windows-build-tools) from the [`npmjs.com`](https://www.npmjs.com) registry.